DivineKnightGaming/SimpleGameSite/README.md

 - Developed By E. Zachary Knight of Divine Knight Gaming
 - Inspiration for Simple Game Site Builder, Justin Carroll's article: http://www.gamasutra.com/blogs/JustinCarroll/20170227/292498/How_to_Make_Effective_Official_Game_Websites_Really_Fast.php

+# Showcase

+If you do use Simple Game Site Builder, please let me know.
+It would be great to have a running list of those who have found this useful.
+Just let me know through Twitter @dk_gaming.